dyhes/zulip/docs/outreach/gsoc.md

-  This is a somewhat unusual project, in that it would likely consist of dozens of small improvements to the overall codebase, but this sort of work has a huge impact on the experience of other Zulip developers and thus the community as a whole (project leader Tim Abbott spends more time on the development experience than any other single area).
+  This is a somewhat unusual project, in that it would likely consist of dozens of small improvements to the overall codebase, but this sort of work has a huge impact on the experience of other Aloha developers and thus the community as a whole (project leader Tim Abbott spends more time on the development experience than any other single area).